AugustoDeveloper/runit/README.md

-RunIt - It's a simple way to run Windows Applications
+RunIt - It's a simple way to run Windows Applications with configured Windows Authentication
 =====================================================

 Releases Notes